lneuhaus/pyrpl/docs/source/developer_guide/contributing.rst

 Contributions to the PyRPL are welcome.
 To submit your changes for inclusion, please follow this procedure:

-1. Fork this repository to your own github account using the fork button in the upper right corner on www.github.com/lneuhaus/pyrpl.
+1. Fork this repository to your own github account using the fork button in the upper right corner on `<www.github.com/lneuhaus/pyrpl>`_.

 2. Clone (download) the fork to a local computer using git clone.

 3. Modify anything you find useful, from the Python source code to the FPGA design.
-If you modify the FPGA, make sure to include the bitfile (see :doc:`fpga_compilatoin`).
+If you modify the FPGA, make sure to include the bitfile (see :doc:`fpga_compilation`).

 4. Modify the documentation in the docs-subfolder if necessary.